-Historical Background of the University:
+Historical Background of the University

-Bangladesh University of Engineering & Technology (BUET), is the oldest institution for the study of Engineering and Architecture in Bangladesh.
-Today's BUET originated as Survey School at Nalgola in 1876 to train Surveyors for the then Government of Bengal of British India.
+Bangladesh University of Engineering & Technology (BUET) is the oldest institution for the study of Engineering and Architecture in Bangladesh.
+Today's BUET originated as Survey School at Nalgola in 1876 to provide training to the surveyors for the then Government of Bengal of British India.
 As the years passed, the Survey School became the Ahsanullah School of Engineering offering three-year diploma courses in Civil, Electrical and Technical Engineering.
-In 1948, the School was upgraded to Ahsanullah Engineering College (at its present premise) as a Faculty of Engineering under the University of Dhaka, offering four-year bachelor's degrees in Civil, Electrical, Mechanical, Chemical and Metallurgical Engineering.
-This action was taken with a view to meet the increasing demand for engineers in the newly independent country and to expand the facilities for quicker advancement of engineering education, in general.
+In 1948, the School was upgraded to the facilities for quicker

+Ahsanullah Engineering College (at its present premise) as a Faculty of advancement of engineering education, in general.
 In order to create facilities for postgraduate studies and research, in particular, Ahsanullah Engineering College was upgraded to the status of a University giving a new name of East Pakistan University of Engineering and Technology in year 1962.
 After the birth of Bangladesh in 1971, it was renamed as the Bangladesh University of Engineering and Technology.